 9. Investing in Customer Surveys

-One of the most important things that you can do as an online marketer is know your customers.
+One of the most important things that you can do as an online marketer knows your customers.
 Online tools, like Qualaroo–which provides a free trial–can help you to target specific groups, and learn why your customers are taking the actions that they are on your site.
 As their website states, “when you understand the intent of your website visitors and customers you can more effectively address the concerns and issue that are preventing them from reaching their goals.”

 10. Using Guestographics

 A “guestographic” is the term that’s been coined to describe an infographic that acts very similarly to how a guest blog post would (read below for more information about the steps to creating a “guestographic”) – rather than posting guest blog text, you post a guest infographic, or “guestographic”.
 In this case study, the use of guestographics increased organic search engine traffic by 963 percent.
-According to Backlinko, the steps to using guestographics are simple, and include:
+According to Backlinko, the steps to using guest graphics are simple, and include:

 - Posting an infographic on your site